kevintmcdonnell/STARS/README.md

 * numpy
 * opengl

+To download the dependecies run `./startup.sh` or `pip install requirements.txt`.
 # How to run:
 * `sbumips.py [-a] [-h] [-d] [-g] [-n #] [-i] [-w] [-pa arg1, arg2, ...] filename`